eski-dev/dynmap_invalid-modellist_fix/README.md

 This python script was created to parse the Minecraft dedicated server logfile, identify mods with offending model data in the renderdata textfiles, extract the line number and delete it from in relevant target file.

 ## Additional Info
-I successfully tested the script on Windows 11 using Python 3.11, then successfully implemenented the script on my Minecraft server running Ubuntu 22.04, with Python 3.10.6.
+I successfully tested the script on Windows 11 using Python 3.11, then successfully implemented the script on my Minecraft server running Ubuntu 22.04, with Python 3.10.6.

 ## Usage
 Simply download the script and run it, you will be prompted to define the location of the source logfile and the renderdata directory, either using an absolute path or the relative path with respect to the location of the python script.